GET INVOLVED IN SHAPING OUR WORK - YOUR VOICE NEEDS TO BE HEARD!

 Building on local strengths and supporting community organisations in their growth and development

-• Supporting local people and organisations who want to be run projects to benefit their local community
+• Supporting local people and organisations who want to run projects to benefit their local community

 • 1:1 and group support around project planning, governance, funding etc.

-• Roehampton Community Grants – small grants of £500 to test out ideas for local projects
+• Funding to test out ideas for local projects

 Speaking up for Roehampton